kachick/kachick.github.io/README.md

   Link: http://localhost:3002
 ```

-Then you can access to http://localhost:3002/docs/
+Then you can access to http://localhost:3002/public/
+(Do not access for root. bun does't serve CSS in root.
+See https://github.com/oven-sh/bun/issues/170)